 Most soccer families start the recruiting process believing in two possible outcomes: a full scholarship, or nothing.
 Neither picture is accurate.
-Soccer is an equivalency scholarship sport at every division level where athletic aid exists, which means coaches divide a pool of money across their roster however they choose.
-A coach can offer your athlete 15%, or 40%, or 75% — whatever fits within the program's total scholarship budget.
+Under the House v.
+NCAA settlement's roster limit system, D1 soccer programs can now carry up to 28 players on scholarship — and any of those players can receive a full scholarship.
+But the rule change didn't come with new money.
+Most programs still distribute their available budget across the roster as partial awards, just as they did under the old equivalency system.
 Full rides happen, but they're rare.
 And the families who understand how the math actually works are the ones who make smarter decisions about which schools to target and which offers to accept.

 How soccer scholarships actually work